Gitphiyi/Advanced-Computer-Networks/fundamental-network-notes/Transport_Layer/TCP.md

 ### Why not send huge packets so it is unnecessary to transmit sequential packets?
 The answer is that there is  a bandwidth limit or a MSS (Max Segment Size typically 1460 Bytes) for the network, so these huge packets simply cannot be sent.
 Instead, TCP provides a byte stream abstraction so that data on the application layer is seen as a stream of contiguous bytes and not several packets chunked together.
 What this means is when a client application wants to write a stream of bytes it can call a write() TCP API function.
 Then the TCP protocol will go ahead and break or coalesce the bytes into multiple segments to transmit.
 The receiver doesn't see the packets that come in, but instead, the receiver calls a read() TCP API function to read the bytes that come in as a stream of bytes.

-## How is reliabile transmission guaranteed?
+## How is reliable transmission guaranteed?
 Through checksum TCP guarantees that the packets do not come corrupted.
 In the case that packets are corrupted or packets are dropped, then the sender can retransmit packets to receiver.
 This type of framework can cause congestion and flow issues if the retransmission are sent too often, and the methods to deal with such issues are detailed in the section Flow Control & Congestion Control.

 For in-order packet transmission, sequence numbers catch sequence issues: duplicates ignored, out-of-order reordered, missing seq number indicate lost packet.
 These sequence numbers are always returned on ACK by the receiver to determine that they have an up to date state of what byte the other party is supposed to send, but sometimes it takes a long time for the receiver to ACK.
 This can happen for a pletora of reasons like congestion in the network, packet loss, or long distance between the two endpoints.
 This then begs the question of how long should a sender wait for an ACK before retransmitting?